InstituteOfDataArchitecture/ioda.co/src/app/relational-databases-for-analysts/training/page.md

 1. The `evaluate_answers.py` file.
    - python `/workspace/courses/evaluate_answers.py`
 1. Commit and push your answers.
+1. Open SQLTools and find the `sales` table.
 1. Delete and start a new codespace.

 ```bash